Exporters raising concern over consignment hold-up by Hong Kong, Chinese customs: FIEO

 He said that some exporters have informed that, in response to such action, Hong Kong and Chinese customs are also holding back export consignments from India.
 Saraf urged the Commerce Ministry to take up the matter with Central Board of Indirect Taxes and Customs (CBIC) to see whether any official communication has been sent to Indian customs regarding scrutiny of Chinese consignments here.

 "Kindly take it up with CBIC and, if no such instructions have been given, a denial may be issued by CBIC so that the matter may be communicated to our importers in China and Hong Kong to suitably take up with their customs explaining our stand," he added.
-There are reports that customs authorities at Chennai port are conducting extra scrutiny of Chinese consignments.
+Later, briefing reporters on the issue, Saraf said: "We have found that at Chennai and Mumbai ports, Indian customs are opening and checking all containers of China, although there is no written instruction or circular from CBIC regarding that".

+He added as the federation has taken up the matter with government, expects that the issue will be resolved soon.
+Saraf also said that FIEO is against putting a blanket ban on imports of Chinese goods as it would have implications on domestic industry and consumers both.
+"We have suggested taking a calibrated and calculated approach towards China.
+We should look at calibrating exports of raw materials to China.
+We could consider imposing cess on raw material exports to China," he told reporters.

+Saraf said that India can look at manufacturing goods imported from China.
+"We need to study how much and which raw materials India is exporting to China.
+Goods like cotton, spices, plastics, and basic chemicals are going.
+About 50-60 per cent of our exports to China are raw materials.
+It is a challenge for India and such goods need to be looked upon," he added.

 China accounts for about 14 per cent of India's imports and is a major supplier for sectors like mobiles, telecom, power, plastic toys and critical pharma ingredients.
 During April 2019-February 2020, India imported goods worth USD 62.4 billion, while exports to the neighbouring country stood at USD 15.5 billion in the same period.